 2) Even a little help that a devotee receives is valued it with great esteem.

 3) He embraces with great love anything concerning the service of God.

 4) He feels Viraha (longingness) to attain devotional service at the Lord’s feet.

-5) A Bhakta displays aversion to everything else that is not in consonance with the Lord.
+5) Aversion to everything else that is not in consonance with the Lord.